 Say you have a beautifully-crafted story – funny and lively, sad, or with a deep insight.
 Is it a first draft, or is it ready to submit?
 How can you tell?
 What should you do next?
 Should you get your story illustrated?

 One of the most common phrases used about picture book texts is “deceptively simple”.
 And that’s just it – it appears simple, but you if you want to get published, you need to know how to put many elements together to create a successful children's picture book.
 In this course we plan to show you some of the secrets and techniques you need to do just that.

 The course is perfect if you've always wanted to write a picture book but aren't sure of the steps you need to take to make it happen.

 It is also suitable for illustrators interested in working on picture books.
 While the focus of the course is on writing, there is a lot of information about the way authors and editors think, which will show you how to improve your writing and the way you create your characters.
 You'll also learn how to make your illustrations better – how to extend the text and make it into a completely new jewel-like work.

 This course focuses on picture books for younger children.
-If you’d like to write for slightly older children, please go to our course Become a Children's Author: Writing Books for Children and Young Adults.
+If you’d like to write for slightly older children, please go to our course How to Write for Children and Young Adults.

 "My advice to anyone thinking about doing the course is: don't hesitate to enrol.
 If you want to write children's books, this is definitely one to do." - Heidi Mulligan